 We don’t pretend to know all the answers.
 But the proposed represents a simple and most practical win-win solution.

-Obviously, this won’t help North Shore homeowners, Kuilima Estates’ owners, or the owners at the Waikiki Lanais that allegedly hired an attorney for $40K to figure out why they have never met the LUOs hotel definition and how to change that.
+Obviously, this won’t help North Shore homeowners or the owners at the Waikiki Lanais that allegedly hired an attorney for $40K to figure out why they have never met the LUOs hotel definition and how to change that.

 The Waikiki Banyan and the Waikiki Sunset should correctly be categorized as non-conforming hotels, because they simply are.
-Kuilima Estates and Waikiki Lanais don’t appear close to make the cut. – But who are we to say?
+Other condos like the Waikiki Lanais don’t appear close to making the cut. – But who are we to say?
 Tell us what you think!

 We leave it up to the attorneys and the judge to figure it out.
 In the meantime, we are committed to excellence in assisting buyers and sellers.
 Let us know how we may assist you best.
 We are here to help. ~ Mahalo & Aloha